Reggiejr44/model-view-controller-mytechblog/README.md

 ## Screenshots of Application in Use

-Must sign in to use app.
+Must sign in or sign up to use app.
 ![Screenshot](./assets/images/mytechblog1.jpg)

+Creating a post.
 ![Screenshot](./assets/images/mytechblog2.jpg)

+Also able to comment on other post.
 ![Screenshot](./assets/images/mytechblog3.jpg)